ErpNetDocs/dev/web-client/registered-panels.md

 Hierarchy.Category
 ```

-Only applicable hierarchy references are registered for a repository.
+Only hierarchy references applicable to the repository are registered as panels.

 ### Child-collection side panels

-Aggregate child collections use the `CC.` prefix and the model collection name:
+Aggregate child collections use the `CC.` prefix and the model collection name.
+The
+panel displays child objects belonging to the currently selected navigator object,
+when the repository supports that relationship.
+It is a side panel and normally
+depends on the current object selection in the main list.

 ```text
 CC.Lines